Why does egg quality plays such a key role in IVF success?

 With that being said, it's a lot easier said than done, and we realize that the "science" behind of egg and embryo quality may at times be a bit tricky to understand.
 That's why we've laid out a handful of common FAQ's to ensure you are knowledgeable and confident in the what we do "behind the scenes" in our laboratory.

 Very.
-The ability to consistently develop high-quality eggs goes hand in hand with an experienced embryology laboratory and the technologies they use.
+The ability to consistently develop high-quality eggs goes hand in hand with an experienced embryology laboratory and the technologies used.
 With over 30 years of experience and more than 20 embryologists, scientists and technicians behind the scenes, our laboratory utilizes innovative technologies and techniques that optimizes fertility success.

 Egg quality refers to the probability of embryo implantation, based partially on the number of eggs a woman has remaining for the future, or her ovarian reserve.
 This is related to, but not completely defined by, her age.
 Likewise, while embryo reserve is a good indicator of egg quality, quantity does not always equal quality.
 There are women who have a small number of high-quality eggs and who are able, therefore, to achieve pregnancy through IVF.